bids-standard/bids-specification/src/common-principles.md

     [gzip](https://datatracker.ietf.org/doc/html/rfc1952).
 1. Compressed tabular files MUST NOT contain a header in the first row indicating the column names.
-1. TSVGZ files MUST be accompanied by a JSON file with the same name as their corresponding tabular file but with a `.json` extension.
+1. TSVGZ files MUST have an associated JSON file that defines the columns in the tabular file.

 !!! warning "Attention"